claudiarichardxx/Spell-Correction-Using-MED/README.md

 To optimize the time complexity of the algorithm, we implemented the following:

 1. All words with the same MED were given the same rank
 2. The MED between the correct and misspelled token is the maximum possible rank.
 Therefore, the search exits when all the positions before the maximum possible rank are taken.
 For example: Maximum rank is 3.
-If we find words in the dictionary with MED 2 and 1, the search exits, even if all the words haven't been checked.
+If we find words in the dictionary with MED 2 and 1, the search exits, even if all the words haven't been checked
 3. A list of possible starting letters for every start letter in the misspelled words is obtained to narrow down the search.
 4. The words in wordnet are stored as a dictionary (hashmap) with the starting letter as the key
 5. The python package 'pandarallel' is utilized for parallel processing

 # Evaluation Metric:
-s@k : This denotes the rank of the correct word among other matches in the dictionary
+s@k : This denotes the rank of the correct word among other matches in the dictionary.
+The main check is to find if the correct word is within rank k